You want to provide your kids with lifegiving homeschooling, but…

 You FEEL like a ping-pong ball, bouncing back and forth between your kids’ schoolwork, piles of homeschooling books and supplies, cleaning, and cooking.
 And maybe even a part-time job.

-You DREAMED you could homeschool.
+You DREAMED you could educate your kids at home.
 But both you and your kids are bored and at odds with each other trying to get through a dry curriculum and a tedious routine.
-And forget about the house.
+And forget about the house that looks like a tornado went through and about eating anything but peanut butter and jelly or cereal.

-You WANT to be a godly mom and raise your kids with a grace-filled, Biblical foundation.
-And you also want a successful and productive homeschool.
-But you have no idea how to do it.
-The lifegiving homeschooling and happy home you crave seem so out of reach.
+You WANT to be a soft-spoken, calm mom and raise your kids with a grace-filled, Biblical foundation.
+You want an inspiring and effective homeschool.
+But putting the pieces together to make it all work seems out of reach.

-I believe you can provide your kids lifegiving homeschooling and have a happy, thriving household.
+I believe you can provide your kids a lifegiving home education and have a happy, thriving household.

 What homeschool moms are saying about Train up a Child Publishing:

 Imagine for a moment…

-More smoothly flowing days where everyone is “on the same team,” and your kids get their schoolwork done without nagging…Finishing your daily read-aloud snuggled with your kids on the sofa, with them begging you to keep reading…Being at peace, knowing you’re doing everything you need to do and nothing you don’t.
+More smoothly flowing days where everyone is “on the same team,” and your kids get their homeschool work done without nagging…Finishing your daily read-aloud snuggled with your kids on the sofa, with them begging you to keep reading…Being at peace, knowing you’re doing everything you need to do and nothing you don’t.

 When you become a Train up a Child Publishing community member, you’ll learn how to provide your kids lifegiving homeschooling and have a happy, thriving home.

-When I started homeschooling, I was a hot mess, bouncing between the kids’ schoolwork, piles of books and supplies, cleaning and cooking, and a part-time job.
-I was stressed and overwhelmed.
-I wanted to have the homeschool experience I’d dreamt about but fell woefully short.
+When I started our home education journey, I was a hot mess, bouncing between the kids’ schoolwork, piles of books and supplies, cleaning and cooking, church ministry, and a part-time job.

-I knew that the foundation for homeschooling had to be the same as for Christian parenting: a Christ-centered, mentoring relationship between my kids and me.
-But somehow, I’d almost lost sight of that fact.
+I knew that the foundation for home education had to be the same as for Christian parenting: a Christ-centered, mentoring relationship between my kids and me.
+After all, the essence of Christian home education is identical to that of Christian parenting.